📝 Meeting Summarizer

 - Load

-config.ymlfrom the repo root for company name, team roles, and communication tone - Reference
+config.ymlfrom the repo root for company name, team roles,voice,escalation_matrix, andcompliance_flags(safety, hazmat, customs, HOS, claims over a dollar threshold) - Reference

 knowledge-base/terminology/to ensure correct logistics terminology - Use the company's communication tone from